 In fact, As You Sow notes that certain types of fund are more likely to vote against a pay package than others.
 ‘As in prior years, we note that pension funds give CEO pay packages more scrutiny and a greater level of opposition than financial manager-controlled funds,’ write the report authors.
 ‘Also, in general, European-based investment funds vote against CEO pay packages at a greater rate than US-based ones.’

-‘Eight years into the say-on-pay era in the US, institutional investors have become increasingly sophisticated in their approach to executive pay,’ Marc Hodak, a partner with executive compensation consultant Farient Advisors, tells IR Magazine.
+‘Eight years into the say-on-pay era in the US, institutional investors have become increasingly sophisticated in their approach to executive pay,’ Marc Hodak, a partner with executive compensation and corporate governance consultant Farient Advisors, tells IR Magazine.
 ‘They are demanding better alignment of pay and performance, and largely getting it.
 When they aren’t, they are registering their disagreement, either informally in discussions with management, or through their proxy votes.
 And companies are responding to their investor critics in the form of better shareholder engagement – or else.

 ‘The harshest critics of CEO pay may not agree with the evolving verdict of US institutional investors but the voting of those shareholders is the result of an increasingly engaged and active investment community, and one that is not shy about pushing back when it feels it is necessary.’